usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 span of the segment is twice this value.

-            "twist" : (float, array, or string, optional) Gives the geometric twist of the wing.
+            "twist" : (float, array, or string, optional) Gives the GEOMETRIC twist of the wing.
 If specified as a float, then this is simply the mounting angle of the wing segment and the segment will have no further twist.
 If specified as an array, the array gives the twist as a function of span.
 The first column gives the span location as a fraction of the total span.
 The second column gives the twist at that